 I bet that once you have tasted a well-cooked naturally raised turkey as I did, you will never eat one of the store-bought frozen turkeys.

-Pasture-raised turkey roams the field and not locked away.
+Crowd Cow Pasture-raised turkeys roam the field and are not locked away.
 This will result in a meat quality that is so much better.
-The meat contains a higher Omega-3 fatty acid count and leaner meat.

 The “normal” process of getting a turkey to your local store is using chlorine and other chemicals in the slaughter process to keep it bacteria-free.

-The available seafood in the crowd cow store all come from Alaska.
+The available Crow Cow seafood in their store all come from Alaska.

-Farm-raised mean that they either are held in a pond or in a big net out in the ocean and are fed pellets comparable to the ones you use in a fish tank at home.
-Not the natural way they find their food in the wild.
+Farm-raised means that they either are held in a pond or a big net out in the ocean and are fed pellets comparable to the ones you use in a fish tank at home.

 When you order your salmon you can add a cedar plank to grill the fish to perfection.

-Like I wrote in the intro crowd cow is now offering a subscription service on their website.
+As I wrote in the intro crowd cow subscription boxes are now available on their website.

-This means that you don’t have to pick you order yourself but you can choose from multiple offers that will be shipped to your door.
+This means that you don’t have to pick up your order yourself but you can choose from multiple offers that will be shipped to your door.

 In general, you can choose your subscription meat package to be delivered to your door on several time schedules.
-All depending on your need.
 The times are:

 - Every 6 weeks